gammapy/gammapy-benchmarks/README.md

-# Gammapy benchmarks and validations
+# Gammapy benchmarks and validation

 This is the set of validation and benchmarks for Gammapy that we continuously maintain and improve as we develop Gammapy.